Capturing exchange-correlation spin-torque effects with a semilocal functional: Conclusion

 \section{Conclusion}

 We have shown the first ever consistent noncollinear ab-initio calculation using a U(1)$\times$SU(2) gauge-invariant noncollinear semilocal XC functional, with a variational problem that is extended by the variation with respect to the components of the 2×2 paramagnetic spin-current density.
-The novel XC functional is formulated within SCDFT and cures the lack of spin torque in semilocal XC functionals.
-For the Cr$_3$ molecule we have shown that the spin torque is quite similar to the one obtained by EXX-KLI \cite{tancogne2023constructing}.
+The novel XC functional is formulated within SCDFT and cures the lack of XC spin torque in semilocal XC functionals.
+For the Cr$_3$ molecule we have shown that the XC spin torque is quite similar to the one obtained by EXX-KLI \cite{tancogne2023constructing}.

-Our spin-torque calculations fundamentally differ from traditional noncollinear calculations \cite{kubler1988density,kubler1988local} since the latter are based on collinear XC functionals.
-These traditional noncollinear calculations introduce an ad hoc zero local spin-torque approximation which introduces an inconsistency between XC energy and XC potential that may lead to problems for the electronic convergence even in cases where the approximation is small.
-For instance, in MnO the total energy correction due to the local spin torque is merely of the order of 1 meV/f.u., while the spin-torque algorithm needs roughly a third of the number of steps in the electronic minimization compared to the traditional noncollinear algorithm.
-In magnetic systems with noncollinear magnetic order, the influence on the total energy due to neglecting spin torque can be much larger and potentially changes the magnetic ground state.
-For example in Cr$_3$, the total energy due to spin torque is 50 meV, which is well above the common energy differences between different magnetic orders \cite{huebsch2021benchmark}.
+Our XC spin-torque calculations fundamentally differ from traditional noncollinear calculations \cite{kubler1988density,kubler1988local} since the latter are based on collinear XC functionals.
+These traditional noncollinear calculations introduce an ad hoc zero local XC spin-torque approximation and often seem to suffer under poor electronic convergence even in cases where the approximation is small.
+For instance, in MnO the total energy correction due to the local XC spin torque is merely of the order of 1 meV/f.u., while the XC spin-torque algorithm needs roughly a third of the number of steps in the electronic minimization compared to the traditional noncollinear algorithm.
+In magnetic systems with noncollinear magnetic order, the influence on the total energy due to neglecting XC spin torque can be much larger and potentially changes the magnetic ground state.
+For example in Cr$_3$, the change in the total energy due to spin torque is 40~meV, which is well above the common energy differences between different magnetic orders \cite{huebsch2021benchmark}.

 Collinear XC functionals should be derived from SCDFT by setting the off-diagonal terms of the $2\times 2$ quantities to zero instead of the commonly employed spin-scaling relation.
 That is because collinear systems also disobey exact spin scaling unless they are homogeneous electron gases, i.e., a pure spin-up or spin-down state.
 The expressions for our novel implementation are based on the Becke-Roussel exchange and Colle-Salvetti correlation functionals.
 It depends on the $2\times 2$ spin density, kinetic-energy density, and spin-current density.
 The implementation in VASP entails computing the paramagnetic spin-current density within the PAW method and extending the variational problem to vary the total energy with respect to the density current, which makes it computationally slightly more demanding than MGGA calculations.